 Back at the beginning of October, my body decided that torturing me with the whole possible cancer thing was so much fun, it didn’t want to stop.
-But rather than directly dangle the worry of the big C in front of me, it decided to play coy, to the point that all these weeks later, I’m still not sure what’s wrong with me.
+But rather than directly dangle the worry of the big C in front of me, it decided to play coy, to the point that all these weeks later, I’m still not sure what’s wrong with me, but I’m attempting a breakdown of my body’s breakdown.

 But, before I get into specifics, here’s the final chapter (I hope!) in the Lumpy and Leaky saga.
 Instead of the huge post I planned, detailing my surgical adventure, I figure I’ll just skip ahead to the end.